ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 3. Add the member's name.
 4. Return the full key.

+Example: `typeMembers.has(TypeMembersMap.keyFromMember(myProperty));`

 There are variations for constructors, index signatures and call signatures.

 I do not recommend direct access to the map's inherited methods from `Map` unless you fully understand this algorithm.

-For convenience, if you already have a membered object, `TypeMembersMap` has another method,
+For convenience, if you already have a membered object, `TypeMembersMap` has another method.

-- `static fromMemberedObject(membered): TypeMembersMap`.
+- `static fromMemberedObject(membered): TypeMembersMap`

 Individual maps have specific helper methods: